 3 Steps to Exclude your IP from Google Analytics

-Since this data is intended to help site administrators – by not blocking your own IP addresses, you are only harming yourselves and hinder your ability to capture some valuable insights from your analytics package.
+Since this data helps site administrators – by not blocking your IP addresses, you are only harming yourself.
+You hinder your ability to capture some valuable insights from your Google Analytics Property.

-To help, try following the below steps to finally exclude your IP from Google Analytics.
+To help, try following the below steps to exclude your IP from Google Analytics:

-This step is very easy thanks to Google.
-Simply type into Google “what is my IP”
+This step is straightforward, thanks to Google.
+Type into Google “what is my IP”

 Step two: Navigating your way to the filter.

-- Now, click on the account that your domain is under.
+- Now, click on the account for your domain.

 - Select the property (the domain) you wish to exclude your IP from in the Analytics.